pjohansson/strata/README.md

     experiment.
 - [x] Implementing a command line utility for interacting with data.
 - [x] Calculating the dynamic contact angle of a droplet per time.
-- [ ] Drawing flow fields of input data as streamlines or quiver graphs.
+- [x] Drawing flow fields of input data as quiver graphs.
 - [x] Drawing an interface contour of a droplet.
 - [x] Analysing the flow around a droplet's wetting contact line.